 AUTM agreed with NIH that, as a matter of convenience, AUTM will serve as the repository for the signed UBMTA Master Agreements from those institutions wishing to use the UBMTA for some or all of their exchanges of biological materials.
 AUTM will archive the signed Master Agreements in the original form received and will periodically post a listing including: the name of the institution, the name and title of the official signatory and the date the Master Agreement was signed.
 If any institution subsequently decides to withdraw its acceptance of the Master Agreement, AUTM will add the date the institution withdrew its approval.
 AUTM makes no representations as to the accuracy of the information transcribed from the Master Agreements for posting to this list or as to the actual authority of the signature.
 Each institution relying on the AUTM listing does so at its own risk.

-To become a UBMTA Signatory, download the UBMTA Master Agreement, then print, complete, sign and email it to AUTM Administration and Membership Associate Katie Ventrice at email@example.com, or mail it to AUTM at: 712 H Street NE, Ste.
-1611, Washington, DC 20002.
+To become a UBMTA Signatory, download the UBMTA Master Agreement, then print, complete, sign and email to AUTM Director of Operations, Stephanie Pearson at email@example.com, or mail it to AUTM at: 712 H Street NE, Ste.
+1611, Washington, DC 20002

 Read UBMTA Federal Register Information